szajbus/saxy/README.md

   </products>
 </webstore>
 ````

-You instantiate the parser by passing path to XML file or an IO-like object and object-identyfing tag name as its arguments.

 The following will parse the XML, find product definitions (inside `<product>` and `</product>` tags), build `Hash`es and yield them inside the block.